kokopepe/powershellcreatingtime/part1/remoting/remoting.md

 PowerShell remoting is a essential feature for efficient system administration and automation across networks.
 Understanding its capabilities and limitations is crucial for effective use in complex environments.

+# Exercise

+I have created a mahcine runningon azure try to remote into it using PowerShell remoting. and figure out the information about the systemt this machine is running on.

 # Introduction to REST APIs

 Understanding REST APIs and JSON is crucial.

 Most web services communicate via REST API queries, and this is the primary method for exposing your applications publicly.

 ### What is a REST API?